 4. Punta de Teno

 An impressive volcanic area stretching out into the ocean with the views of Los Gigantes.
 On weekends or due to weather conditions the access to this area might be restricted: as an alternative, you could take a bus from Buenavista.
-Keep in mind that a road to Punta Teno (or at least part of it) goes next to high walls up and down – not for drivers with fear of heights.
+Keep in mind that a road to Punta Teno (or at least a part of it) goes next to high walls up and down – not for drivers with a fear of heights.
 However, it was wide enough for two cars (unlike the one to Masca) and with a good surface.

 5. Icod de los Vinos / Drago Park

 One of the most important natural, cultural and historic symbols of the Canary Islands – is the 800-year-old Dragon Tree.
 It´s just a nice place to wander around.
 Drago park is not adopted for the baby strollers, but we left ours by the entrance: the local staff was friendly enough to offer to keep an eye on it during our visit.

 Tenerife is full of charming little villages that, along with its natural landscapes, are absolutely worth visiting.
 Orotava is one of them: especially when the locals celebrate Corpus Christi by decorating their streets and the main town square with carpets made from sand, flowers, and seeds.
 Orotava is one of The Most Colorful Villages in Spain that simply belongs on your Spanish bucket list!

 7. Loro Parque